Panthers Need Connected Habitat to Survive

 When the Florida panther was included in the Endangered Species Act in 1973, there were fewer than three dozen cats remaining in the wild.

-Collaboration with private landowners and the purchase of property development rights through conservation easements is a cornerstone of The Nature Conservancy’s strategy to protect lands that provide what panthers need.
+Collaboration with private landowners and the purchase of property development rights through conservation easements is a cornerstone of TNC's strategy to protect lands that provide what panthers need.
 Essential land within the panther corridor is now protected along both banks of the Caloosahatchee River, thanks to member donations.

 Owned by Falcon Eyrie Farms, LC, the 460-acre property is the first working citrus operation in the state to commit to panther protection with TNC, and the conservation easement is the first located in the panther corridor funded exclusively by member donations.

 These easements were put in place just in the nick of time—the day before the property was set for a foreclosure sale.
 Lone Ranger Forge connects along its southern border with the 1,527-acre Black Boar Ranch, protected in 2015 by conservation easement with TNC, with assistance from the U.S. Department of Agriculture.
 These three easements now ensure 3,244 acres of Florida Panther habitat remain intact and permanently protected.

 TNC continues to support panther conservation and acquisition of lands containing critical habitat.
-The Conservancy’s easements are within the area identified by the U.S. Fish and Wildlife Service (USFWS) and Florida Fish and Wildlife Conservation Commission (FWC) as important to panther land connectivity and expansion, and adjacent to lands identified for future conservation by The Florida Forever program, which purchases and conserves natural lands.
+TNC's easements are within the area identified by the U.S. Fish and Wildlife Service (USFWS) and Florida Fish and Wildlife Conservation Commission (FWC) as important to panther land connectivity and expansion, and adjacent to lands identified for future conservation by The Florida Forever program, which purchases and conserves natural lands.

 Why is panther habitat expansion so critical?

 Their current habitat is simply too small and fragmented for the population to grow to a healthy and sustainable level.
-These solitary mammals need large territories to thrive.
-Burgeoning development, ever-busier highways, and habitat degradation are creating more fragmentation of already restricted habitat.
 Males defend territories of 200 square miles and a single female will establish a home range of 75 square miles.
-Panthers need space to hunt, breed and den.
+Burgeoning development, ever-busier highways and habitat degradation are creating more fragmentation of already restricted habitat.
+USFWS's Florida Panther Recovery Plan includes the need to establish additional breeding populations outside of south Florida.

-What Other threats do Florida panthers face?
+What other threats do Florida panthers face?

-How can you do to save Florida panthers?
+What can you do to save Florida panthers?

 You can help us safeguard lands that link existing managed areas to create a larger protected home range for panthers.
 Support our work to protect prime panther habitat by making a donation which will help us protect critical lands, foster greater public understanding, and tackle land use planning challenges.
 You can also encourage your legislators to support land acquisition programs such as Florida Forever and the Rural and Family Lands Protection Program.
+Make a Donation Now